openskies-sh/airspace-blueprint/documents/whitepaper.md

 ## Introduction

-The aim of this document is to develop operating parameters and performance envelope for software in the context of UTM / U-Space.
+The aim of this document is to develop operating parameters and performance envelope for software systems in the context of UTM / U-Space.
 The UTM eco-system software that includes for e.g. [DSS software](https://github.com/interuss/dss), [registry](https://github.com/openskies-sh/aircraftregistry), [identity and authentication](https://github.com/openskies-sh/flight_passport) are essentially a series of complex interconnected technologies and processes that need comprehensive testing at different levels of the stack.

 ## Goals

-There are two major goals of this document, to develop a assessment of the security standards, hardware tests and develop data on the operational requirements for a airspace.
+There are two major goals of this document, to develop a assessment of the security standards, hardware tests and develop data on the operational requirements for an airspace.
 It hopes to address the questions for policy makers around design of airspace, developing performance of de-confliction algorithms etc. At a broader level, the goal of this document is to develop an understanding of the resilince / brittleness of the airspace as it gets more active.
-Finally, this document hopes to develop a comprehensive software suite to test these scenarios.
+Finally, this document hopes to develop a comprehensive software suite to test for these scenarios.

 ## Scenarios